Expert Tips to Winning Design and Construction Contracts from Georgia Tech

 Become an AEC Partner of Georgia Tech

-Scott Jones is the Assistant Vice President of Facilities, Design, and Construction at the Georgia Institute of Technology, runs a progressive operation that oversees all of Georgia Tech’s design and construction projects.
+In this episode of AEC Marketing for Principals, Scott Jones, joins us to share his story.
+Jones is the Assistant Vice President of Facilities, Design, and Construction at the Georgia Institute of Technology, and he runs a progressive operation that oversees all of Georgia Tech’s design and construction projects.
 The institution consistently releases around $450M-$500M in AEC projects per year, and competition to be awarded those contracts is fierce.

 Jones has held a myriad of design and construction management roles throughout his career and is a more sophisticated buyer than many of his counterparts on the owner’s side.
 His multi-discipline experience translates into a deep understanding of what he and the institution need for a project, high expectations, and a knowledge of the exact characteristics Jones is looking for in AEC partners on a project-by-project basis.